FabianHardt/k3d-bootstrap-cluster/examples/kuma-mesh/README.md

 ### Installation

-You can start the installation of Kong API Gateway with the included shell script:
+You can start the installation of Kuma service mesh with the included shell script:

 ```bash
 cd examples/kuma-mesh